Digital Switchover (Disclosure of Information) Act 2007: Background

+The act provides for means-tested financial support for those on low-incomes.

-The intention of the Act was to help people receive assistance from the Scheme without having to go through a claims process.
-The UK switchover started in October 2007 in the town of Whitehaven and the Act came too late to adequately prepare the town.
-The BBC, through their consultants Capita, had to resort to writing to all the town's residents to invite them to apply under the Scheme.
-The Act was supported by Help the Aged, Age Concern, the National Consumer Council, Royal National Institute for the Blind, Royal National Institute for the Deaf and the National Association of Citizens Advice Bureaux.
+The intention of the act was to help people receive assistance from the scheme without having to go through a claims process.
+The UK switchover started in October 2007 in the town of Whitehaven and the act came too late to adequately prepare the town.
+The BBC, through their consultants Capita, had to resort to writing to all the town's residents to invite them to apply under the scheme.
+The act was supported by Help the Aged, Age Concern, the National Consumer Council, Royal National Institute for the Blind, Royal National Institute for the Deaf and the National Association of Citizens Advice Bureaux.

 Disclosure

 Information on disability and age can only be disclosed for: